anchpop/wise_mans_haskell/book.md

 ## Containing Impurity

-!newthought(This section) provides background for the following section, but is not required for understanding anything in this book.
+!newthought(This section) provides background for the next but is not required for understanding anything in this book.
 However, I think it's quite interesting!

 Haskell has some important principles.
 First, purity, which includes *referential transparency*.
 It means if you call a function, and the function returns `3`, that's the same as if you just wrote `3` instead of calling the function with those parameters. **Functions in Haskell must always return the same value for the same parameters**.
 The other restriction, which is closely related, is a lack of side effects.
 This means functions can't do anything besides return a result.
 They can't write a file, open a browser, draw to the screen, etc. This provides Haskell with an issue: how is it supposed to do anything productive if functions can't do anything besides return values?
 We couldn't print to the terminal, draw on the screen, or do anything interesting.